beezwax/fmrest-ruby/README.md

 }
 ```

-These settings will be used by default by `FmRest::Spyke::Base` models whenever
+These settings will be used by default by `FmRest::Layout` models whenever you
-you don't set `fmrest_config=` explicitly, as well as by
+don't set `fmrest_config=` explicitly, as well as by
 `FmRest::V1.build_connection` in case you're setting up your Faraday connection
 manually.